jsovernigo/cfddns/README.md

 # CFDDNS

-A simple docker-wrapped Python script to turn a cloudflare free account into a dynamic DNS.
+A docker-wrapped rust program to turn a cloudflare free account into a dynamic DNS.

 ## Requirements
 - cloudflare account